norrismw/SLAE/docs/assignment-1.md

 In this case, the domain argument `AF_INET` specifies the IPv4 communication protocol, the type argument `SOCK_STREAM` specifies the connection-based TCP standard for data exchange, and the protocol argument `0` indicates that the system should select the default protocol number based on the previously specified domain and protocol arguments.

-Next, the `sockaddr_in` IP socket address struct is created which is used in the forthcoming `bind` method.
+Next, the `addr` IP socket address structure is created which is used in the forthcoming `bind` method.
 As further explained in `man 7 ip`, an IP socket address is defined as a combination of an IP interface address and a 16-bit (2 byte) port number.
 The man page also states that `sin_family` is always set to `AF_INET`, that `sin_port` defines a port number in network byte order, and that `sin_addr` is the host IP address and should be assigned one of the `INADDR_*` values.

 In the code above, the `htons` function converts the unsigned short integer `4444` from host byte order to network byte order as expected by `sin_port`.
 The value of `INADDR_ANY` (which correlates to `0.0.0.0` or "any") is given for `sin_addr`.

+With the `addr`structure defined, the `bind` method can be utilized to bind the TCP socket as defined by `socket()` to a port and IP address as defined by `sockaddr_in`.
+From `man bind` the `bind()` system call

 _This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification:_